instadeepai/jumanji/README.md

 ## Welcome to the Jungle! 🌴

-Jumanji is a suite of Reinforcement Learning (RL) environments written in JAX providing clean, hardware-accelerated environments for industry-driven research.
+Jumanji is a suite of diverse and challenging reinforcement learning (RL) environments written in JAX.
+It provides hardware-accelerated environments for industry-driven research.

 Jumanji is helping pioneer a new wave of hardware-accelerated research and development in the field of RL.
-Jumanji's high-speed environments enable faster iteration and larger-scale experimentation while simultaneously reducing complexity.
+Jumanji's high-speed environments enable faster iteration and large-scale experimentation while simultaneously reducing complexity.
 Originating in the Research Team at [InstaDeep](https://www.instadeep.com/), Jumanji is now developed jointly with the open-source community.
-To join us in these efforts, reach out, raise issues and read our [contribution guidelines](#contributing-) (or just star 🌟 to stay up to date with the latest developments)!
+To join us in these efforts, reach out, raise issues and read our [contribution guidelines](#contributing-) (or just star 🌟 to stay up to date with the latest developments!).

 ### Goals 🚀